Regularity properties and simulations of Gaussian random fields on the Sphere cross Time: Introduction

 The remainder of the article is as follows.
 Section \ref{Preli} provides the basic material for a self-contained exposition.
 The expansions for the kernel covariances and the random field are presented in Section \ref{Expansions}.
-Section \ref{Reg_Prop} present the regularity results for the kernel covariance functions in terms of weighted Sobolev spaces and weighted bi-sequence spaces.
-Section \ref{Sample_Reg} illustrates the results on H\"older regularity of the sample paths.
+Section \ref{Reg_Prop} presents the regularity results for the kernel covariance functions in terms of weighted Sobolev spaces and weighted bi-sequence spaces.
 In Section \ref{Simul} our simulation method is developed and its accuracy is studied.
 Also, we provide some numerical experiments for illustrative purposes.
-In Appendix \ref{Apendix_KL} we prove a rather general version of the Karhunen-Loève theorem.
+In Appendix \ref{Apendix_KL} we also provide a rather general version of the Karhunen-Loève theorem.